 Chinese Language Association of Secondary-Elementary Schools Webinar Series—CLASS has been providing a series of “First-Aid Kits for Remote Teaching” on trending topics through webinars to help teachers succeed in this challenging time.
 These webinars cover tools and tips for online learning, new approaches toward rethinking remote teaching, as well as new changes to Advanced Placement testing, etc.

-2020 Virtual Teachers Workshop—Asia Society Northern California and the 1990 Institute will offer a free teachers workshop from Friday, July 31 through Saturday, August 1.
-The theme of the workshop will be Technology & Humanity, featuring contemporary China and Asia for K–12 grade classrooms.
+2020 Virtual Teachers Workshop—Asia Society Northern California and the 1990 Institute offered a free teachers workshop from Friday, July 31 through Saturday, August 1.
+The theme of the workshop is Technology & Humanity, featuring contemporary China and Asia for K–12 grade classrooms.
 Featuring Clayton Dube, Tom Gold, Dr. Anthony Jackson, Francis Lee, Heather Evans, Jonas Edman, and Christopher M. Livaccari.